purestorage/helm-charts/README.md

 ```

 For more details, please see https://docs.helm.sh/using_helm/

+Refer to the [k8s-plugin README](./pure-k8s-plugin/README.md) or the [csi-plugin README](./pure-csi/README.md) for further installation steps.

 ## Contributing
 We welcome contributions.
 The PSO Helm Charts project is under [Apache 2.0 license](https://github.com/purestorage/helm-charts/blob/master/LICENSE).
 We accept contributions via GitHub pull requests.